nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 The following Kconfig options are required:

 * :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER` - This option enables the |sensor_manager|.
-* :kconfig:option:`CONFIG_SENSOR` - This option enables Zephyr's :ref:`zephyr:sensor_api` driver, which is required for interacting with the sensors.
+* :kconfig:option:`CONFIG_SENSOR` - This option enables Zephyr's :ref:`zephyr:sensor` driver, which is required for interacting with the sensors.

 The following Kconfig options are also available for the module: